k-khr/docker-buildkit-cargo-example/README.md

 # docker-buildkit-cargo-example

-This is the minimal example of the Docker multi-stage build with BuildKit caching.
+The minimal example of the Docker multi-stage build with BuildKit caching for Rust

 ## Usage